UndernetIRC/undernet-charter/docs/index.md

 the ideas that have been established through the volunteers that built the system.

-It will replace all CFVs prior to **June, 1st 2021**.
+It will replace all CFVs prior to **June 1st, 2021**.
 It will be used to validate all future CFVs.

 This charter should evolve as Undernet evolves.
 Changes to this